Can You Get Scammed on Telegram | Common Scams Types

 can you get scammed on telegram

-Almost every other person has a telegram app on their phone device.
+Almost every other person has a telegram app on their phone.
 No wonder, with time, this messaging app has gained a lot more popularity because of its privacy-focused features and large group chats and channels.
 But with its rise in popularity, scammers have also found new ways to trick unsuspecting users.
 If you’re wondering, “Can you get scammed on Telegram?” the short answer is YES!

 Common Types of Telegram Scams in India

-1. Investment & Cryptocurrency Scams
+1. Telegram Investment Scams

 Most of the scammers are successful in executing the scams because of the greed of people who want to get rich quickly.
-Scammers create fake groups and offer fake investment schemes with high returns.
+Scammers create fake telegram groups and offer fake investment schemes with high returns.

 Such scams often start with an advertisement on social media, or sometimes, the scammer reaches out to people through direct contact.